awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ## Considerations<a name="event-windows-considerations"></a>
 + All event window times are in UTC\.
-+ The minimum weekly event window duration must be 4 hours\.
++ The minimum weekly event window duration is 4 hours\.
 + The time ranges within an event window must each be at least 2 hours\.
 + Only one target type \(instance ID, Dedicated Host ID, or instance tag\) can be associated with an event window\.
 + A target \(instance ID, Dedicated Host ID, or instance tag\) can only be associated with one event window\.